Margaret Court. Some pastors appear completely deaf to the offense they cause.

-Margaret Court has waded into the equal marriage rights debate.
+Margaret Court has waded into the marriage equality debate.
 Margaret is, arguably, the greatest female tennis player of all time.
-(She had a winning percentage rate of 92%!!!)
+She had a winning percentage rate of 92%!
 She is also Senior Pastor of the Victory Life Centre Church in Perth WA.

-On the eve of the Australian Open Tennis Championship Margaret has again used the event and her profile as a tennis champion to voice her opposition to gay marriage.
+On the eve of the Australian Open Tennis Championship Margaret has again used the event and her profile as a tennis champion to voice her opposition to marriage equality.
 In 2002 she made a very public statement about the “abomination” of homosexuality and in 2006 she accused lesbian tennis players of ruining the sport and being a bad example to young aspiring players.